 40. ATF intends for the Rule to be far reaching and has simultaneously issued several "FAQ" documents.
-These documents purport to name a wide range of commercially available firearms and common weapon platforms equipped with stabilizing braces that ATF now considers to be a "short-barreled rifles" under the Rule, which would be regulated by the NFA, even though those firearms are pistols and are not designed and intended to be fired from the shoulder.6
+These documents purport to name a wide range of commercially available firearms6 and common weapon platforms7 equipped with stabilizing braces that ATF now considers to be a "short-barreled rifles" under the Rule, which would be regulated by the NFA, even though those firearms are pistols and are not designed and intended to be fired from the shoulder.

-41. The result of the rule is that anyone in possession of a pistol re-classified by ATF as a "short-barreled rifle" is immediately in violation of the NFA and faces a \$10,000 penalty or up to 10 years in prison.
+41. The result of the Rule is that anyone in possession of a pistol reclassified by ATF as a "short-barreled rifle" is immediately in violation of the NFA and faces a \$10,000 penalty or up to 10 years in prison.
 26 U.S.C. § 5871.

-42. ATF says it will exercise its "enforcement discretion" and give affected parties up to 120 days from the date of publication of the rule to comply with the requirements of the NFA.
+42. ATF exercised its "enforcement discretion" and gave affected parties up to 120 days from the date of publication of the rule to comply with the requirements of the NFA.
 88 Fed.
-Reg. at 6480 (Jan.
+Reg.
+6480 (Jan.
 31, 2023).